captbaritone/webamp/README.md

 ## Running locally vs. Production

 Running Winamp2-js locally is as simple as cloning this repository and opening `index.html` in your browser.
-The [`production/`](production/README.md) directory contains some scripts to concatenate and minify the JavaScript and CSS files.
+You can run `r.js -o build.js` in the `js/` directory to build the production version which reduces the number of http requests.

 ## Reference